mnot/I-D/variants/draft.md

 To perform content negotiation for Accept-Encoding given an request-value and available-values:

 1. Let preferred-codings be a list of the codings in the request-value, ordered by their weight, highest to lowest, as per {{!RFC7231}} Section 5.3.1 (omitting any coding with a weight of 0).
 If "Accept-Encoding" is not present or empty, preferred-codings will be empty.
+If a coding lacks an explicit weight, an implementation MAY assign one.
 2. If "identity" is not a member of preferred-codings, append "identity".
 3. Append "identity" to available-values.
 4. Remove any member of available-values not present in preferred-codings, comparing in a case-insensitive fashion.
 5. Return available-values.

 ## Accept-Language {#content-language}